Powered By Blogger

 Using the inland route west definitely makes much more sense than the busy coastal route where there's always a nagging doubt about getting a place to stay overnight.

+Next day we decided to head for another free stopover at Osuna, this time on the corner of the Family Cash hypermarket carpark.
 It's not a long drive - 213km - but like yesterday it passes through strikingly different landscapes.
 Between Guadix and the northern suburbs of Granada the A92 reaches 1390m. making Puerto de la Mora Spain's highest motorway pass.

 Beyond the Granada there is a stretch of flatter ground near the airport before you reach an extensive area of undulating hills covered with olive trees.
 In between them big spiky outcrops dot the landscape, maybe extinct volcanoes we speculated.
 The scale of the plantations is remarkable, but not entirely unexpected given that Spain produces 40% of the world's olive oil.